Beauchief and Greenhill: Schools

-Districts in Beauchief and Greenhill ward
+Localities in Beauchief and Greenhill ward

 Beauchief

-Beauchief (/ˈbiːtʃɪf/ BEE-chif) is a former village that has become a suburb of Sheffield.
-It lies on a hill above the River Sheaf and the Abbeydale Industrial Hamlet.
+Beauchief (/ˈbiːtʃɪf/ BEE-chif) lies on a hill above the River Sheaf and the Abbeydale Industrial Hamlet.
 Beauchief is notable for two buildings, still surrounded by parkland: Beauchief Abbey and Beauchief Hall.
+Beauchief railway station closed on 1 January 1961 after serving the area for 90 years.

 Beauchief Abbey

 Beauchief Abbey was built in 1183 by the canons who had mills on the River Sheaf and a sheep grange on Strawberry Lee.
 It was named Beau meaning beautiful and chief meaning headland.
 The abbey was founded in 1175, Beauchief Abbey was the only Premonstratensian abbey in the West Riding of Yorkshire.

 In c.
 1300 the Chaworth family donated the whole village of Greenhill to the monastery at Beauchief.

 The ruined abbey buildings were dismantled to provide stone for the construction of Beauchief Hall in 1671 with the exception of the bell tower.
 The tower area was converted into the Pegge family chapel, the interior displays several armorial plaques of Pegge family members.

 The carp pond is well known spot for local anglers.
 The ponds are also frequented by heron and other waterfowl.

-Beauchief abbey farm was built around 1700.
-The farm, as well as its pond, fed the monks.
+Beauchief Abbey farm was built around 1700.
+Produce from the farm and fish from its pond, fed the monks.

-The path up to Bradway passes near Beauchief Hall.